WHY STUDY DRAMA?

-Drama is taught once a fortnight in the 1st and 2nd Year.
+Drama is taught once a fortnight at Key Stage 3.
 Lessons include a wide range of exercises aimed at developing confidence, control and performance skills.

 There are opportunities for students to work independently and in groups.
 Developing a strong sense of team and trust is at the core of all lessons.